Geometric theta-lifting for the dual pair SO_{2m}, Sp_{2n}

-for the gerb of square roots of this line bundle.
-The derived categories on these gerbs for all $r_1\ge 2N$ are canonically equivalent to each other (compatibly with the perverse t-structures) and are denoted
+for the gerbe of square roots of this line bundle.
+The $\DG$-categories of $\Qlb$-sheaves on these gerbes for all $r_1\ge 2N$ are canonically equivalent to each other (compatibly with the perverse t-structures) and are denoted

 For $N_1\ge N\ge r\ge 0$ we have a projection

 sending $R$ to $R\cap {_{N,N_1}M\otimes V}$.
 There is a canonical $\ZZ/2\ZZ$-graded isomorphism $p^*\cA_N\,\iso\,\cA_{N_1}$.
 For $r_1\ge 2N_1$ it yields a morphism of stacks